JustinHoyt/PoshPlus/README.md

 # PoshPlus

 PoshPlus is a tool that sets up a beautiful and generally useful development environment for powershell.
-It borrows from Oh-My-Zsh and utilizes the Agnoster theme by default.
+It borrows from Oh-My-Zsh and implements some of its features.

 ![Example of context aware theme and colors](https://github.com/JustinHoyt/PoshPlus/blob/master/img/PoshPlusExample.PNG)